-Figure 4: Association of disease burden and ctDNA fraction. ctDNA fraction estimates (y-axis) as a function of disease burden (x-axis) for breast, lung and prostate cancers.
-In breast and lung cancer, estimated disease volume and in prostate the automated bone scan index (aBSI) were used to estimate disease burden.
+Response to Reviewers Figure 4: Association of disease burden and ctDNA fraction. ctDNA fraction estimates (y-axis) as a function of disease burden (x-axis) for breast, lung and prostate cancers.
+In breast and lung cancer, estimated disease volume and in prostate the automated bone scan index (aBSI) were utilized to estimate disease burden.
 The association between tertitles of disease burden for each cohort and ctDNA fraction was estimated using a one-sided Jonckheere-Terpstra test for increasing ctDNA fraction.
 Triangles indicate patients from whom some distant metastases could not be measured and were not included in the volumetric assessment.